goatshriek/stumpless-logger/docs/CONTRIBUTING.md

 completion, as long as you check in occasionally if it is taking longer than you initially thought.

-The [development notes](development.md) have a getting started section for newcomers to the project, and are worth a read.

 #### No, I mean I **really** don't know where to start
 If you are brand new to the community at large and are looking for a little more